The Snail of Approval Award

 Our goal is to recognize the impact of vital food organizations and create nationwide awareness of food-related businesses practicing Slow Food values.
 We can generate greater support for these important businesses by eating, participating, volunteering, patronizing, donating, and spreading the word about their good work.

-Regional Slow Food chapters in Western Washington have joined together, increasing our award area to include the following counties: Whatcom, Skagit, Snohomish, King, Pierce, Thurston, and Lewis.
-We encourage applications from food producers who:
+The Slow Food Greater Olympia and Slow Food Seattle chapters have joined together to increase our award area to include the following counties: Whatcom, Skagit, Snohomish, King, Pierce, Thurston, Mason, Lewis, and Grays Harbor.
+We encourage applications from food producers in these counties who:

-• Have been operational for at least one year,
+Have been in business for at least one year

-• Are pursuing and practicing Slow Food values of good, clean, fair food for everyone.
+Are pursuing and practicing Slow Food values of good, clean, and fair food for all

 HERE’S HOW IT WORKS